fabio-sassi/zm/README.md

 - Yield to events.
 - Suspend, resume, term a task.
 - Raise error exceptions.
-- Raise continue exception: this freeze all tasks between the raise and the catch point and threats this freezed block as a single suspended task that can be resumed with an *unraise* operation.
+- Raise continue exceptions: these freeze all tasks between the raise and the catch point and threats this freezed block as a single suspended task that can be resumed with an *unraise* operation.
 - It is developed keeping in mind an event driven model and C10K problem